Femarleycode/Inventory_Management_System/README.md

 Coverage: 34%
 # Project Title

-An application to create, create, update and delete records for a game store
+An application to create, read, update and delete records for a game store

 ## Getting Started